EpiLink/EpiLink/docs/Api.md

 This is documentation of the backend API of EpiLink.

-This document reflects the API as it is implemented in the back-end, although it may not be fully accurate.
+This document describes the API as it is implemented in the back-end, although it may not be fully accurate.

 ## Rate limiting